alloin/alloin.org/pages/04.machine_learning/01.image_to_image_translation/docs.md

 But then, when gen_loss_L1~gan you will probably see gan start decreasing (and so discrim_loss will increase).
 That means the generator starts winning over the discriminator.

-While training, you can look at graphs and examples of the current progress of the training through *Tensorboard* If you have tensorboard installed, open a new terminal in the current directory and type
+While training, you can look at graphs and examples of the current progress of the training through *Tensorboard*.
+If you have tensorboard installed, open a new terminal in the current directory and type:
 ```
 tensorboard --logdir=cars_train
 ```
-Now you can go to http://localhost:6006 to check your training, you should see something simular to this:
+Now you can go to [http://localhost:6006](http://localhost:6006) to check your training, you should see something simular to this:
 ![tBTUqNM.png](tBTUqNM.png?resize=600,300)![tvNhtnC.png](tvNhtnC.png?resize=600,300)

 ```